Roger Wilbraham (MP): Legacy

 Wilbraham was known as an antiquary and for his fine collection of books which included novels, plays, poetry and texts in both Spanish and Italian.
-After he died in 1829 there was a six-day sale of his Belles-lettres.
+After he died in 1829 there was a six-day sale by R. H. Evans (10 June & five following days) of his Belles-lettres.
+A copy of the sale catalogue is held at Cambridge University Library (shelfmark Munby.c.136(1)).
 The British National Archives reports that he still has correspondence stored in the Bodleian Library and by Bedford Library archives.